Snowflake

 Learn how to connect your Snowflake account and use Opal to manage and review access.

-Opal's Snowflake App not only lets you manage access to your Snowflake Roles, but it also allows you to manage a Role's access to Securable Objects such as Databases, Schemas, and Tables.
+Opal's Snowflake App lets you manage access to your Snowflake Roles and manage a Role's access to Securable Objects such as Databases, Schemas, and Tables.

-• Import and sync Snowflake Roles and Securable Objects into Opal
+- Import, sync, and manage access to Snowflake Roles and Securable Objects

 To learn more about the feature set, see the Opal Snowflake Integration blog .